Aswithy History, Family Crest & Coats of Arms

 Early Notables of the Aswithy family (pre 1700)

-More information is included under the topic Early Aswithy Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Aswithy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aswithy family